Installing Your Module

 Add WiFi Network

-Click the Edit Stored WiFi Networks button.
+Click the Saved Networks button on the Home page or the Edit Stored button in the side bar menu.
 You will be presented with a list of the stored WiFi networks that you’ve entered via the Add WiFi Network button.

 Click the remove button to the right of the network name to that network.
 A dialog will appear to confirm you wish to delete that network from your stored networks list.
 Click Yes to confirm.